 }

 Unlike with the mouse wheel and it's fixed increment, we want to use a different approach with clicking.
-If zooming out and the percentage is more than 100, then the zoom level will be set to the current zoom level + 100, but rounded to the nearest 100, and the same in reserve for zooming in.
+If zooming out and the percentage is more than 100, then the zoom level will be set to the current zoom level + 100, but rounded to the nearest 100, and the same in reverse for zooming in.

 If the current zoom is less than 100, then the new value will +- 75% of the current zoom, or reset to 100 if the new value falls between 75 and 125.